The 10 new Physical Sciences faculty

 Jane Baldwin, Assistant Professor, Earth System Science

 Jane Baldwin, who’ll join the Department of Earth System Science in July of 2021, is a climate scientist who wants to understand how hazards like hurricanes and wildfires are going to change — and also amplify — as climate change unfurls.
-Baldwin explained that most of her work is computational, and that she doesn’t get into the field very often — but she once boarded a plane as part of the Organization of Topical East Pacific Convection, which is a field research program that aims to uncover how heat drives atmospheric phenomena.
-“I was one of the scientists there who helped provide guidance on what the weather reports were showing, and what would be interesting to investigate given existing theory about how the atmosphere circulates,” said Baldwin, who also sometimes sends weather balloons up into the atmosphere to collect data on things like pressure and temperature.
-The data Baldwin collects helps inform computer models that simulate Earth’s climate; the models, based on real-world observations like Baldwin’s, mimic everything from the way the oceans circulate to how clouds reflect sunlight back out into space.
+Baldwin explained that most of her work is computational, and that she doesn’t get into the field very often — but she once boarded a plane as part of the Organization of Tropical East Pacific Convection, which is a field research program that aims to uncover what drives the formation of deep clouds in the tropics.
+“I was one of the scientists there who helped provide guidance on what the weather reports were showing, and what would be interesting to investigate given existing theory about how the atmosphere circulates,” said Baldwin, who also sent weather balloons up into the atmosphere to collect data for the field campaign.
+The data Baldwin and others in the field campaign collected helps inform computer models that simulate Earth’s climate; the models, based on real-world observations like Baldwin’s, mimic everything from the way the oceans circulate to how clouds reflect sunlight back out into space.
 But Earth is complex, and there are many things scientists like Baldwin need to account for when they model it on computers.
 For that reason, getting the models to work properly can be a slow, incremental process.
 “A philosophical challenge of my work that I think about a lot is balancing the often-incremental pace of fundamental scientific discovery with the only too-immediate need for understanding climate risks in the face of global warming,” said Baldwin.

 Maxx Arguilla, Assistant Professor, Chemistry